unimelbmdap/doiget-tdm/docs/concepts.rst

 Concepts
 ========

-A single item of interest is uniquely identified by its |DOI|.
+A single item of interest is uniquely identified by its Digital Object Identifier (DOI).
 To obtain information about such an item (its *metadata*), we use the `CrossRef database <https://www.crossref.org/>`_.
 We query CrossRef using either its `web API <https://api.crossref.org>`_ or a local `LMDB <https://lmdb.readthedocs.io/>`_ database formed from the `CrossRef public data file <https://www.crossref.org/blog/2024-public-data-file-now-available-featuring-new-experimental-formats/>`_ (the latter is particularly useful when processing large numbers of DOIs as it does not require network calls).
 The resulting metadata is stored locally in JSON format, with the JSON structure described `in the CrossRef API documentation <https://api.crossref.org/swagger-ui/index.html#/Works/get_works__doi_>`_.